PixarAnimationStudios/OpenUSD/README.md

 | [Boost](https://boost.org)                                        | 1.55 (Linux), 1.61.0 (OS X/Windows)    |   |
 | [Intel TBB](https://www.threadingbuildingblocks.org/)             | 4.4 Update 6                           |   |

-The Imaging and USD Imaging components (located in pxr/imaging and pxr/usdImaging respectively) have the following additional dependencies.
-These components can be disabled at build-time, for further details see [Advanced Build Configuration](BUILDING.md).
+Additional dependencies are required for the following components.
+These components may be disabled at build-time, for further details see [Advanced Build Configuration](BUILDING.md).

+**Imaging and USD Imaging**

 | Name | Version | Optional |
 | ---- | ------- | :------: |